honojs/honox/README.md

 ## Starter template

 If you are starting a new HonoX project, use the `hono-create` command.
-Run the following and choose `x-basic`.
+Run the following and choose `x-basic` (use the arrow keys to find the option).

 ```txt
 npm create hono@latest